lauramoon/getting-cleaning-data-project/CodeBook.md

 The standard deviation of the magnitude of the rate of change of angular velocity of the subject's body

 ### 43-45. fBodyAccmeanX, fBodyAccmeanY, fBodyAccmeanZ
-The average of the Fast Fourier Transform of the acceleration of the subject's body
+The average of the Fast Fourier Transform of the acceleration of the subject's body in the X, Y, Z directions

 ### 46-48. fBodyAccmeanX, fBodyAccmeanY, fBodyAccmeanZ
-The standard deviation of the Fast Fourier Transform of the acceleration of the subject's body
+The standard deviation of the Fast Fourier Transform of the acceleration of the subject's body in the X, Y, Z directions

 ### 49-51. fBodyAccmeanFreqX, fBodyAccmeanFreqY, fBodyAccmeanFreqZ
-The average frequency of the Fast Fourier Transform of the acceleration of the subject's body
+The average frequency of the Fast Fourier Transform of the acceleration of the subject's body in the X, Y, Z directions

 ### 52-54. fBodyAccJerkmeanX, fBodyAccJerkmeanY, fBodyAccJerkmeanZ
-The average of the Fast Fourier Transform of the rate of change of acceleration of the subject's body
+The average of the Fast Fourier Transform of the rate of change of acceleration of the subject's body in the X, Y, Z directions

 ### 55-57. fBodyAccJerkstdX, fBodyAccJerkstdY, fBodyAccJerkstdZ
-The standard deviation of the Fast Fourier Transform of the rate of change of acceleration of the subject's body
+The standard deviation of the Fast Fourier Transform of the rate of change of acceleration of the subject's body in the X, Y, Z directions

 ### 58-60. fBodyAccJerkmeanFreqX, fBodyAccJerkmeanFreqY, fBodyAccJerkmeanFreqZ
-The average frequency of the Fast Fourier Transform of the rate of change of acceleration of the subject's body
+The average frequency of the Fast Fourier Transform of the rate of change of acceleration of the subject's body in the X, Y, Z directions

 ### 61-63. fBodyGyromeanX, fBodyGyromeanY, fBodyGyromeanZ
-The average of the Fast Fourier Transform of the angular velocity of the subject's body
+The average of the Fast Fourier Transform of the angular velocity of the subject's body in the X, Y, Z directions

 ### 64-66. fBodyGyrostdX, fBodyGyrostdY, fBodyGyrostdZ
-The standard deviation of the Fast Fourier Transform of the angular velocity of the subject's body
+The standard deviation of the Fast Fourier Transform of the angular velocity of the subject's body in the X, Y, Z directions

 ### 67-69. fBodyGyromeanFreqX, fBodyGyromeanFreqY, fBodyGyromeanFreqZ
-The average frequency of the Fast Fourier Transform of the angular velocity of the subject's body
+The average frequency of the Fast Fourier Transform of the angular velocity of the subject's body in the X, Y, Z directions

 ### 70. fBodyAccMagmean
 The average of the magnitude of Fast Fourier Transform of the acceleration of the subject's body